-Application — Change of address — Residency — Hazardous materials endorsement.
+Application — Change of address, name — Residency — Hazardous materials endorsement.

-(1) The application for a commercial driver's license or commercial driver's instruction permit must include the following:
+(1) The application for a commercial driver's license or commercial learner's permit must include the following:

 (a) The full name and current mailing and residential address of the person;